sirdedz/SharkStakesLLC/README.md

 # sharkstakesllc

-# Overview:
+# Overview: STILL IN EARLY DEVELOPMENT STAGES
-This is a git repository for a web application which allows users to quiz themselves on any information, but most notably sports trivia.
+This is a git repository for a web application in development for open-market event betting where users can create listings with their own stakes and odds, and other users are able to match these listings to create a bet.

-Note:
-The admin account is simply the user with 'admin' as their username (every username is unique)

 The structure of the web app is as follows:
- - The home page (index) allows users to choose a quiz which they want to take, or create a new quiz.
-It also allows the admin to delete quizzes.
+ - The home page (index) shows upcoming events and allows users to navigate to specific events' page
- - If a user chooses to create a quiz they are then redirected to a page which allows them to create questions for the quiz they just created.
+ - The event page shows all listings for a specific event, including a line graph which shows the odds listed over time for each outcome (the reciprical to show the user's available odds to match an existing listing)
+    - The user is able to sort the listings by any of the available metrics, and by outcome seperately
- - From the home page a user is able to navigate to the login page where they can either login or be redirected to the registration page, where they can register an account.
+ - The Login/Registration page allows the user to login to an existing account, or register and create an account
- - Once a user has navigated to a quiz page they are able to complete the questions and submit it for marking, where they will receive feedback and their results will be submitted.
- - A user can also navigate to the results page where they are able to see the results of all the quizzes they have completed.
- - A user can also navigate to the stats page where they are able to see some statistics which cover the whole playerbase of the web app.
- - Finally, a user can navigate to their user page to view their account details.
+ - The User page allows the user to see their details, as well as any existing listings, matches yet to be resulted and previous resulted bets
+ - The sports page will feature categories of events to navigate and find specific events
+ - Payment system currently uses the Blockonomics API to verify BTC payments have been processed (STILL UNDER CONSTRUCTION)

  Architecture: